-Our emphasis should consistently be on praise.
+Our emphasis should consistently be around praise.
 The following strategies will encourage expected behaviour:

-• provision of a properly planned and structured curriculum appropriate to the needs of the children
+provision of a properly planned and structured curriculum appropriate to the needs of the children

-- a classroom environment which supports childrens' learning, where children can access the materials they require - clear expectations of acceptable behaviour are well known and understood - rules are well known and understood by children, staff, parents and governors - children involved in making simple classroom rules - effort and acceptable behaviour are rewarded - praise is quick, consistent and without favour (catch them being good) - the child knows what s/he is being praised for. - the setting of clear boundaries and good models of adult behaviour are vital. - parents will be kept informed of good behaviour, work etc. - class reward system, possible class treat games time (20minutes per week) - Whole school star system and behaviour rewards
+- a classroom environment which supports childrens' learning, where children can access the materials they require - clear expectations of acceptable behaviour are well known and understood - rules are well known and understood by children, staff, parents and governors - children involved in making simple classroom rules - effort and acceptable behaviour are rewarded - praise is quick, consistent and without favour (catch them being good) - the child knows what s/he is being praised for. - the setting of clear boundaries and good models of adult behaviour are vital. - parents will be kept informed of good behaviour, work etc. - class reward system, possible class treat games time (20minutes per week) - KS1 and KS2 reward systems.